 - Medicine and Integrated Care: Scott Mullaney email@example.com

-CATO run an annual series of events to support applications for research funding, including ‘Preparing for a Pre-Doctoral application’ and ‘Academic Opportunities for doctors’.
+The Clinical Academic Training Office (CATO) runs an annual series of events to support applicants for research funding, including ‘Preparing for a pre-doctoral application’ and ‘Academic opportunities for doctors’.
 Find out more here.

 You can start spending your grant after you submit your Grant Start Certificate, until the Grant End Date.
 Please be aware we can’t pay for spending incurred outside of this period.

-ICHT or Imperial College London will pay your salary, and for any other approved costs, upfront.
+Imperial College Healthcare NHS Trust or Imperial College London will pay your salary - and any other approved costs - upfront.
 They will then invoice us quarterly and we will repay them.
 For more details, see our FAQs.

-Use these links to download our sample application forms and complete guidance notes:
+Use these links to download our sample application forms and guidance notes:

 Your application needs to be signed by your line manager and your Divisional Research Manager.
 You also need a letter of support from your supervisor(s).
-It can take time to secure these - make sure you factor this in when you’re planning your application so you’re not caught out.
+It can take time to secure these so make sure you factor this in when you’re planning your application.

 Click here to access the online application form

-Click here to see our workflow showing how these grants work, from application to completion
+Click here to see our workflow showing how the research fellowship grants work - from application to completion.

 Still have questions?